- Mortgage type

 - The full ERC is payable on the original loan amount (or the balance outstanding on the date an existing mortgage is transferred to this product) if you repay your mortgage in full during the ERC period.
 The ERC will also be levied on previously permitted overpayments.

-- Our Ex Pat Buy to let variable mortgage is available to you if you are looking to finance a property to let or remortgage a let property and are a British national not currently resident in the UK.
+- Our Ex Pat Buy to let variable mortgage is available to you if you are looking to finance a property to let or remortgage a let property and are a British national not currently resident in the UK or any country in the EEA.

 - Minimum property value of £125,000